facebookresearch/hydra/website/docs/plugins/ax_sweeper.md

  bounds: [-5, 10.1]
 ```

-The `x` parameter takes on a "range" of integer values, in the interval `[-5, 5]`.
-The `y` parameter takes on a range of floating-point values in the interval `[-5, 10.1]`.
+The `x` parameter takes on a range of integer values, between `-5` to `5`.
+The `y` parameter takes on a range of floating-point values between `-5` to `10.1`.
 In general, the plugin supports all the [Parameters](https://ax.dev/api/core.html?highlight=range#module-ax.core.parameter) that Ax supports.
 According to the [Ax documentation](https://ax.dev/api/service.html#ax.service.ax_client.AxClient.create_experiment), the required elements in the config are:

 * `name` - Name of the parameter.
 It is of type string.
 * `type` - Type of the parameter.
 It can take the following values: `range`, `fixed`, or `choice`.